Curatorial Practice

 Philosophy

-This practice integrates theory and lived experience to produce embodied insight, relational trust, and adaptive ethics within artistic and curatorial contexts.
-The result is live work that invites reflection, expands perception, and responds to shifting social conditions with care and integrity.
+By integrating theory and lived experience, this practice cultivates embodied insight, relational trust, and adaptive ethics within artistic and curatorial contexts.
+The outcomes are live works that invite reflection, expand perception, and model how social justice can be activated through creative, communal practice.

 Start a conversation